-Almost everything a self-employed salesperson buys for his or her business is tax deductible so long as it is ordinary and necessary and the cost is reasonable.
+Almost everything a self-employed salesperson buys for his or her business is tax deductible as long as it is ordinary and necessary and the cost is reasonable.
 These deductions can really add up.
 For example, if you buy a $2,000 computer and use it for your sales business, you could deduct the full cost from your taxes.
 If you were in the 28% federal income tax bracket, this would save you $560 in income tax.
-In effect, you’d be getting a 28% discount on the computer.
+In effect, you'd be getting a 28% discount on the computer.
 The catch is you must use the computer or other item you buy for the business.
-You can’t deduct personal expenses.
+You can't deduct personal expenses.

-Common tax deductions taken by salespeople include:
+Common tax deductions taken by salespeople include the following.

 Car Deductions: The single most claimed tax deductions for all small businesses are car and truck expenses.
 The cost of all driving you do for your sales business, with the important exception of commuting to and from your home to work, is tax deductible.
 If you like recordkeeping, you can keep track of all your car expenses to figure your annual deduction.
-But, if you’d rather not keep track of how much you spend for gas, oil, repairs, car washes, and so forth, you can use the standard mileage rate.
+But, if you'd rather not keep track of how much you spend for gas, oil, repairs, car washes, and so forth, you can use the standard mileage rate.
 When you use the standard rate, you only need to keep track of how many miles you drive for business, not how much you spend on your car.
-To learn more, see Nolo's article on How to Deduct Your Local Business Driving Expenses.
+To learn more, see Nolo's article on Using the Standard Mileage Rate to Deduct Business Driving Expenses.

 Office Expenses: The amounts you spend on your business office are deductible business expenses.
 For example, you may deduct the rent and utilities you spend on an office.
 But, if you work at home, you may be able to deduct the cost of your home office.
-This deduction is particularly valuable if you are a renter because it enables you to deduct a portion of your monthly rent, a sizeable expense that is ordinarily not deductible.
+This deduction is particularly valuable if you are a renter because it enables you to deduct a portion of your monthly rent, a sizable expense that is ordinarily not deductible.
 To learn more, see Nolo's article on The Home Office Tax Deduction.

 Business Travel: You may also deduct your expenses when you go out of town for your sales business.
 These include airfare or other transportation costs and hotel or other lodging expenses.
 But, you may only deduct 50% of the cost of meals when you travel on business.
 If you plan things right, you can even mix pleasure and business and still get a deduction.
 To learn more, see Nolo's Travel Deductions area.